APGSGA/hueyx/README.md

 has been started.

 ##### Multi process mode
-Prometheus is not built for the way python handles multi processing.
+Prometheus is not been built for the way python handles multi processing.
 Therefore, we have to make additional work to let it run if you use `'worker_type': 'process'`.

 As a workaround, Prometheus provides a [multiprocess mode](https://github.com/prometheus/client_python#multiprocess-mode-gunicorn)